 Q: Why was it decided to purchase Chromebooks as a loaner device?

 A: There are a few reasons we chose Chromebooks.
-Cost is a major factor since a Chromebook can be purchased for less than $200 now making it a fiscally responsible choice for a student device.
-Chromebooks can all be managed from a single management console by IT personnel minimizing the burden of managing thousands of devices.
+Cost is a major factor since a Chromebook can be purchased for less than $250 making it a fiscally responsible choice for a student device.
+Chromebooks can all be managed from a single management interface by IT personnel minimizing the burden of managing thousands of devices.
 Chromebooks also have no moving parts which helps to minimize hardware failures.
 Chromebooks, unlike a tablet such as an iPad or Android Tablet, have a keyboard making it easier for students to do type written work.
-Chromebooks also are fully integrated in to the Google Apps ecosystem which we as a District use extensively.
+Chromebooks also are fully integrated in to the Google Workspace ecosystem which we as a District use extensively.

 Q: My child has his/her own device at home.
 Can my child bring his/her own laptop to school instead of using the school issued Chromebook?

 A: Yes, students may bring their own devices; however, please consider the following: